pigvelop/lumen-application/readme.md

 ## Security

-If you discover any security related issues, please email author email instead of using the issue tracker.
+If you discover any security related issues, please email caiquebb@gmail.com instead of using the issue tracker.

 ## Credits

-- [author name][link-author]
+- [Caique Bertolozzi][link-author]
 - [All Contributors][link-contributors]

 ## License